CarlesRojas/lime-launcher/README.md

 ## TODO

-- [ ] Let user choose what app the time and date opens ?
+- [ ] Bug with hidden apps in choose app list